 A dental assistant salary varies by experience and location, but wages are consistently competitive.
 The average salary in 2018 was $37,630 a year.
 Dental assistants also typically qualify for additional employee benefits.

 CareerStep’s Dental Assistant Program

 Dental assisting programs are the gateway to your future career.
 CareerStep’s Dental Assisting program is a flexible, engaging solution that prepares learners to be certified and find employment in this promising industry.

-Our online program features 270 hours of online coursework divided into subject modules.
+Our program features online coursework divided into subject modules.
 You’ll learn the skills you need to be confident and effective in your role as a dental assistant.

 Module topics include the following: